-The FM24C04B employs a bi-directional two-wire bus protocol using few pins and little board space.
-Figure 2 illustrates a typical system configuration using the FM24C04B in a microcontroller-based system.
+The FM24C64B employs a bi-directional two-wire bus protocol using few pins and little board space.
+Figure 2 illustrates a typical system configuration using the FM24C64B in a microcontroller-based system.
 The industry standard two-wire bus is familiar to many users but is described in this section.

 By convention, any device that is sending data onto the bus is the transmitter while the target device for this data is the receiver.
 The device that is controlling the bus is the master.
 The master is responsible for generating the clock signal for all operations.
 Any device on the bus that is being controlled is a slave.
-The FM24C04B is always a slave device.
+The FM24C64B always is a slave device.

 The bus protocol is controlled by transition states in the SDA and SCL signals.
 There are four conditions: Start, Stop, Data bit, and Acknowledge.
 Figure 3 illustrates the signal conditions that specify the four states.
-Detailed timing diagrams are shown in the electrical specifications.
+Detailed timing diagrams are shown in the Electrical Specifications section.